sawft99/Obsidian-SecPlus/Sec+/Chapter 10 - Secure Software Development/Race Conditions.md

 ## About
 ---
 - Exploits against file systems and databases usually comes in the form of a "Time of Check to Time of Use" (TOCTTOU)
-	- The potential vulnerability that occurs when there is a change between when an app checked a resource and when the app used the resource
+	- The potential vulnerability that occurs when there is <u>a change between when an app checked a resource and when the app used the resource</u> ^6362a5
 	- Invalidate check already made

 ## Example